ZHZHH-Arezrh5100/rail-line-animation-toolkit/README_EN.md

 Automatic train animation generator

 ## Introduction
 This is a toolkit for making Rail Line Animation of railway/metro.
-The Rail Line Animation (or train animation) here is a kind of video in which trains is shown as icons moving on the railway map according to the schedule.
+The Rail Line Animation (or train animation) is a kind of video in which trains is shown as icons moving on the railway map according to the schedule.
 The capture of a Rail Line Animation is shown below.<br>

-This is a Rail Line Animation video: [(Not uploaded yet) av00000000](https://www.bilibili.com/video/av0)<br>
+Here is a Rail Line Animation video: [(Not uploaded yet) av00000000](https://www.bilibili.com/video/av0)<br>

 This toolkit provides a script for generating Rail Line Animation in Adobe After Effects CC.
 The data for the script can be queried from 12306.cn by Python.<br>

 ## How To Make a train animation <br>